OneShot review

 (last edited )

-I had this game on my radar for a while.
-I saw it recommended a lot in some parts of the internet, and found idea of a heavily 4th wall breaking game appealing (but was yet to find one where I liked both the genre and the story).
-It took some tinkering with computers and reminders from others, but here we are, in my review of OneShot.
+I had OneShot on my radar for a while.
+Saw it recommended a lot in some parts of the internet, and found idea of a heavily 4th wall breaking game appealing (but was yet to find one where I liked both the genre and the story).
+It took some tinkering with computers and nagging from friends, but here we are.

 The gist